-The fall migration is leisurely as in spring, with most occurrence dates evenly distributed from the latter third of Sep into Nov.
+The fall migration is leisurely as in spring, with most occurrence dates evenly distributed through Oct and Nov.

 - High counts: 30 at Lewis and Clark Lake, Knox and Cedar Cos 4 Nov 2012, 27 at Harlan Co Reservoir 1 Nov 1998, and 22 at Lake Ogallala, Keith Co 7 Nov 1998.
 A total of about 80 passed through in fall 2012.

-Winter: Mid-winter records are few, presumably due to a lack of open water.
+Winter: Mid-winter (Jan-Feb) records are few, presumably due to a lack of open water.
 There are six:

 1999-2000 adult and immature apparently wintered at Lake McConaughy (Silcock 2000)